stryker-mutator/stryker-js/packages/core/README.md

 <a name="concurrency"></a>
 ### `concurrency` [`number`]

-Default: `cpuCount <= 4? cpuCount : cpuCount - 1`
+Default: `cpuCoreCount <= 4? cpuCoreCount : cpuCoreCount - 1`
 Command line: `--concurrency 4`
 Config file: `concurrency: 4`

 Set the concurrency of workers.
 Stryker will always run checkers and test runners in parallel by creating worker processes (note, not `worker_threads`).
-This defaults to n-1 where n is the number of cpu's available on your machine, unless CPU count is <= 4, in that case it uses the CPU count.
+This defaults to `n-1` where `n` is the number of logical CPU cores available on your machine, unless `n <= 4`, in that case it uses `n`.
 This is a sane default for most use cases.

 <a name="commandRunner"></a>
 ### `commandRunner` [`object`]